 - Please listen to your child read five times a week and comment in their reading journals.

-Our topic for the Autumn Term 2018 is 'Thrills and Spills'.
-We will be using 'Leon and the place between' and 'Coraline' to support this topic.
+Our topic for the Spring Term 2019 is 'Around the World in 80 days'.
+We will be using 'Around the World in 80 days' by Jules Verne to support this topic.
 A curriculum map can be found under 'Parents- our curriculum- curriculum maps'.

 It was the Easter Bonnet Parade at Hanborough Manor today and year 6 got into the spirit by wearing some hilarious head wear.
 Well done to all those who took part.